 TGbe editor: Please update the last paragraph in clause 35.4.2.1 and add a new paragraph after it (Starting from P376L26 in D1.2) as follows:

-An EHT AP shall not set the UL EHT MCS subfield of an EHT variant User Info field to 14 or 15 in a transmitted Trigger frame if the RU assigned by that User Info field is used for UL MU MIMO transmission.
+An EHT AP shall not set the UL EHT MCS subfield of an EHT variant User Info field to 15 in a transmitted Trigger frame if the RU assigned by that User Info field is used for UL MU MIMO transmission.

+An EHT AP shall not set the UL EHT MCS subfield of an EHT variant User Info field to 14 in a transmitted Trigger frame.